 - 8-ounce package tempeh, cut into 1/4-inch slices crosswise

 - 1 good-sized bunch kale (about 8 to 12 ounces)

 - 15- to 16-ounce can diced tomatoes (try fire-roasted)

 - 2 teaspoons good-quality curry powder, or to taste

 - Sriracha sauce or dried hot red pepper flakes to taste

 - 2 thinly sliced scallions and/or 1/4 cup chopped cilantro

 - Salt and freshly ground pepper to taste

-Stir in the sweet potatoes, tempeh, and scallions and cook, uncovered, for 2 to 3 minutes longer.
-Stir in the cashews, season with salt and pepper and serve at once.
+- Stir in the diced sweet potatoes, tempeh, and scallions and/or cilantro and cook, uncovered, for 2 to 3 minutes longer.
+Season with salt and pepper, sprinkle with the cashews, and serve at once.

 Per serving: Calories: 304; Total fat: 14g; Protein: 16g; Cars: 31g; Fiber: 3.5g; Sodium: 180mg